Shimin233/R_programming_studies/Day4_Data_frames.md

 #add a new column
 head(stats)
 stats$MyCalc <- stats$Birth.rate * stats$Internet.users
-#name new col as if it exits; so it is created
+#name new col as if it exits; so that it is created

 #test of knowledge
 stats$xyz <- 1:5 #1:4 not working below as 195, number of total rows is not multiple of 4